FINDING A SERIES OR AN AUTHOR:

 Kenyon and Love are both veteran story tellers, and this shows.
 The characters are complex, the plot and sub-plots are compelling, and the world building details are well drawn.
 This is a great new series.
 Beware though, this is not a typical Kenyon romance like the DARK-HUNTER series.
 On her web site, Kenyon calls this a paranormal thriller, which she defines as "Urban Fantasy on high octane."

 Evalle's three best friends are Quinn, Tzader, and Nicole.
 The prologue to Blood Trinity explains how Evalle meets Quinn and Tzader.
-Evalle also has a pet: a lisping baby gargoyle named Feenix who provides a good bit of the humor.
+Evalle also has a pet: a lisping baby gargoyle named Feenix who provides some comic relief.
 Now to Evalle's handsome, sexy love interests, of which there are two: Storm and Isak.
 In the first two books, Isak still believes that Evalle is human.
 His attraction may dim when he discovers the truth.
 Both men are definitely attracted to Evalle, and both are over-the-top alphas—but so is Evalle.
 I have a feeling that Evalle's romantic path is destined to be very bumpy.
 No real romance yet—just a kiss or two from each prospective lover.
+Click HERE to go to Blood Trinity's Amazon.com page where you can read or listen to an excerpt by clicking on the cover art for print or the "Listen" icon for audio.

 As the second book opens, Evalle is on her way to a hearing before the Tribunal when she is attacked and nearly kidnapped by mercenaries, making her late for her hearing and putting the Tribunal members into a worse mood than usual.
 Most of the Tribunal members hate Evalle just because she is an Alterant, and they blame her for the recent escape of three imprisoned Alterants.
 Eventually, the Tribunal commands Evalle to recapture the three escapees, an impossible task because she has no idea where they are.
 As the plot progresses, Evalle must seek help from Tristan, the Alterant whom she betrayed in the previous book when she sent him back to imprisonment in the jungles of South America.
 That should tell you something about their relationship (not at all friendly).
 Storm is also in on the action, and his relationship with Evalle moves ahead a few steps as he helps her with her task and steals several kisses.
 A second plot thread follows the relationship between Brina and Tzader, whose long-term romance is cruelly manipulated by Macha.
 And one last relationship thread involves a dangerous clandestine affair between Quinn and Kizira, which doesn't seem to have a chance of succeeding.
 Once again, the ending has a cliff-hanger feel because not all of the conflict is resolved.
 This is another great book in what's looking to be a fantastic series, with action-filled plots, complex characters, and plenty of suspense.